viz-cx/docs.viz.cx/docs/glossary.md

 ## Share Token

-Equity tokens (shares) give their owner the right to choose delegates, vote in the Committee and distribute the issue among VIZ members.
+Equity tokens (shares) give their owner the right to choose witnesses, vote in the Committee and distribute the issue among VIZ members.
 The influence of their holder on the processes in the DAO depends on the number of share tokens: the more shares, the higher the influence.

 [More](./economy.md#shares)